GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/Caliper.rst

 Basic profiling with CALIPER
 *****************************

-GEOSX is equipped with `Caliper <https://github.com/LLNL/Caliper>`_ timers.
+GEOS is equipped with `Caliper <https://github.com/LLNL/Caliper>`_ timers.
-We integrate Caliper into GEOSX by marking source-code sections of interest such as computational kernels or initialization steps.
+We integrate Caliper into GEOS by marking source-code sections of interest such as computational kernels or initialization steps.
-Caliper is included in the GEOSX TPL library and is built by adding the following cmake configuration to a host-config file.
+Caliper is included in the GEOS TPL library and is built by adding the following cmake configuration to a host-config file.

 .. code-block:: sh

    option( ENABLE_CALIPER "Enables CALIPER" On )

-GEOSX/Caliper Annotation Macros
+GEOS/Caliper Annotation Macros
 =====================================

-The following macros may be used to annotate GEOSX:
+The following macros may be used to annotate GEOS:

 * ``GEOS_MARK_SCOPE(name)`` - Marks a scope with the given name.
 * ``GEOS_MARK_FUNCTION`` - Marks a function with the name of the function.
 The name includes the namespace the function is in but not any of the template arguments or parameters.
 Therefore overloaded function all show up as one entry.
 If you would like to mark up a specific overload use ``GEOS_MARK_SCOPE`` with a unique name.